devmount/sloth.css/README.md

 ### Variant 2: Utility classes CSS library

 If you want more, you can use Sloth.css with utility classes included.
 Just take a look at the docs to see, which ones are available.
-Those utility classes are a curated subset of Tailwind.css classes and are meant to be extended and adapted by you for your project.
-I had several projects, where using Tailwind was not necessary (or not possible or not wanted), so instead I used a little set of utility classes and found, that those were mostly the same.
+Those utility classes are a curated subset of Tailwind.css classes (with a few exceptions) and are meant to be extended and adapted by you for your project.
+I had several projects, where Tailwind was not necessary (or not possible or not wanted), so instead I used a convenient set of utility classes I curated on my own and found, that those were mostly the same across those projects.
 So here they are.
-This variant includes the drop-in styles:
+This variant includes the drop-in styles too:

 ```html
 <!-- Sloth.css drop-in core styles and utility classes, 4kB -->